We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 - Painting brush, roller & tray: Essential tools in any painting task.

-- For repainting your staircase, it would be a good idea to plan ahead.
+- It's always a good idea to plan ahead.
 As your stairs will be out of commission until the paint has completely dried, try to pick a day when most people will be out of the house – perhaps at work or school – and make sure you bring down anything you might need from upstairs.

-- Now the day has arrived, start by making sure your stairs are in good condition.
+- Start by making sure your stairs are in good condition.
 Remove any carpet or old paint, repair and fill in cracks or dents, and sand down until smooth.
 Then give the stairs a good sweep and clean to ensure there’s no dust or other stray particles left to ruin the paint job.

 - Place masking tape over any edges, corners, or sections you want to keep neat and paint-free.
 This will help the overall appearance seem much tidier once you're done, and will make the whole task a bit easier for you.